pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 [This section will be edited]

-You can use this same process to create new output values to pass as inputs to another resource, for example, the following code creates an HTTPS URL from the DNS name (the plain value) of a virtual machine:
+The `apply` method can also be used to create new output values, and these new values can also be passed as inputs to another resource. for example, the following code creates an HTTPS URL from the DNS name (the plain value) of a virtual machine:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}